sbslee/pypgx/docs/cli.rst

      -h, --help            Show this help message and exit.
      --path PATH           Create plots in this directory.
      --samples TEXT [TEXT ...]
                            Create plots only for these samples.
+This can be a text file containing one sample per line.
+Alternatively, you can provide a list of samples.
      --ymin FLOAT          Y-axis bottom (default: -0.3).
      --ymax FLOAT          Y-axis top (default: 6.3).
      --fontsize FLOAT      Text fontsize (default: 25).